Kinding (Altmühltal) station

-Kinding (Altmühltal) station is a regional station on the Nuremberg–Munich high-speed railway German state of Bavaria.
+Kinding (Altmühltal) station is a regional station on the Nuremberg–Ingolstadt high-speed railway in the German state of Bavaria.
 It is located west of the Upper Bavarian market town of Kinding, near the A 9 at the 58.6 mark (measured from Nuremberg).
 It is, along with the stations of Allersberg and Ingolstadt Nord, one of three regional stations of the new line between Nuremberg and Ingolstadt.
 The complex is located between the Schellenberg Tunnel (650 m) to the north and the Irlahüll Tunnel (7260 m) to the south.

 The station was ceremoniously opened on 6 December 2006 and has been served by trains since 10 December 2006.
 It has 2 platform tracks and is classified by Deutsche Bahn as a category 6 station.

 Services

 A fast Regional-Express service, called the München-Nürnberg-Express, which runs at up to 200 km/h towards Nuremberg or Munich at two-hour intervals, has stopped at Kinding station since the timetable change on 10 December 2006.
 Until then, only Intercity-Express trains ran on the line and passed through the station without stopping.
 Platform 1 (which is east of the main tracks) is served by trains to Nuremberg, while platform 4 (which is west of the main tracks) is served by trains to Ingolstadt and Munich.